Teacher-led Innovation Fund (TLIF)

 The fund supports teams of teachers to develop innovative practices that improve learning outcomes.
 All primary and secondary teachers in state and state integrated schools can apply.
 You do not have to belong to a community of learning to apply for this fund.

-Read the lessons learned from Round 1 applications and who the successful schools were.
+Read the lessons learned from Round 1 applications and see a list of successful projects and schools from Rounds 1 and 2.

 - Lessons learnt from the 2015 application process [PDF, 786 KB]